Summary of Generation 6

 Time has passed, and my life is getting more and more comfortable and predictable as time passes.
 I don't remember exactly when I started to write this diary, but I suspect that it is becoming a more and more boring read every other day.

 I don't even know why I'm writing this, for sure no one is reading my secret diary, that's the reason why it's called secret, right?
-Yet, if some possible readers were curious to know what happened next, I would suggest them to switch to Alba's diary, I noticed she's writing one as well.
+Yet, if some possible readers were curious to know what happened next, I would suggest switching to Alba's diary, I noticed she's writing one as well.
 I don't know exactly what she's writing about, for sure I won't peek, but I would bet it's way more interesting than mine.
 Many people consider her to be too shy and she's always worried to be perceived as too boring, but I know her well enough to be sure that those pages will be full of interesting notes in no time!

 No comments: